AxlLind/AdventOfCode2021/README.md

 # AdventOfCode2018 :snake:
 Solutions to all 25 AoC 2018 problems in modern, type-annotated Python 3.10!

+Finishing this year finally gave me the last stars of Advent of Code, I now have all 350 :star: I wanted to finish AoC off in Python to see what it would be like to maybe switch from Rust to Python for AoC 2022.
+I must say that using Python for AoC is a delight.
+Things are so simple, while still being really expressive.
+Unsurprisingly, you skip so much of the boilerplate compared to something like Rust.
+If I ever want to get a top 100 placing I will probably have to use Python.

+I wanted to try the newest version of Python, `3.10`, which finally adds pattern matching to Python.
+It was nice but I failed to find a usecase in these challenges beyond just strictly comparing values.
+Using such a recent version of Python was a bit annoying though, I could not get `pip` working and `mypy` does not support the new syntax yet.

 ## Usage
 ```sh
 # run a solution